 STEMinism in India

-In modern India as we witness the growing opportunities in the STEM fields, women in India continue to be under-represented.
+In modern India, as we witness the growing opportunities in the STEM fields, women in India continue to be under-represented.
 An under-representation of women in the STEM sectors is a paradoxical challenge for the country.
-According to All India Survey on Higher Education (AISHE) 2018-19 by Ministry of Education, women constitute nearly 43 percent of the total STEM enrolments in the country; however, the disparity becomes starker with subsequent qualifications.
+According to the All India Survey on Higher Education (AISHE) 2018-19 by the Ministry of Education, women constitute nearly 43 per cent of the total STEM enrolments in the country; however, the disparity becomes starker with subsequent qualifications.